If you love to travel and love to write, this free travel writing course will get you one step closer.

 This is the course you should take if you want to become a professional travel writer or get into freelance travel writing, and set yourself apart from other writers in this hard-to-crack and competitive market.

-Travel Blog Success is for those of you who want to become bloggers rather than travel writers - in other words, to launch your own blog, write for yourself and eventually support yourself by blogging.
+Travel Blog Success is for those of you who want to become bloggers rather than travel writers - in other words, to launch your own blog, write for yourself and eventually support yourself with your blog.

 TBS was put together by several successful travel bloggers.
 It is much more than a course, although I had no idea until I joined it.
 TBS has a 27-lesson package that teaches you absolutely everything you need to know to launch your own travel blog, from SEO to Wordpress to how to tell great stories, along with great travel blogging instructions and advice.